 Every higher education institution strives to offer a unique experience for its students.
 While experiences will vary from one institution to another, they all aim to transform students through building knowledge.

-> AI and Big Data Can Help With Personalised Learning
+AI and Big Data Can Help With Personalized Learning

-> More and more institutions are replacing the traditional one-size-fits-all approach to teaching with more personalised options for students.
-The demand for personalised learning is driven by the recognition that students have different learning styles, accessibility needs and demographic backgrounds—all of which influence how they learn.
+More and more institutions are replacing the traditional one-size-fits-all approach to teaching with more personalized options for students.
+The demand for personalized learning is driven by the recognition that students have different learning styles, accessibility needs and demographic backgrounds—all of which influence how they learn.

-> AI Can Connect Students and Institutions
+AI Can Connect Students and Institutions

 In addition to personalized learning, finding new ways to connect with students is a critical issue for higher education institutions.
 Today’s students come to colleges and universities with different expectations than did previous generations with respect to how they want to interact with their institutions and instructors.
 These students have grown up in an era where 24/7 access to information isn’t just nice to have—it’s a requirement.

 It’s hard to believe, but most students entering university this fall were born in 2004.
 They’ve come of age in an era where every conceivable piece of information is available with a few taps on a rectangular screen that everyone has in their pocket.
 They’ve never looked up movie times in a newspaper or called an operator to ask for a phone number.
 They’re also accustomed to getting answers on demand through the use of chatbots.

 AI and machine learning advances have dramatically increased the effectiveness and ease of using chatbots.
 These improvements are driving the growth of chatbots in everything from e-commerce to government services.
 A 2020 report from sales tech leader Drift indicated that chatbot usage had increased 92% since 2019.